NHSDigital/NRLF/README.md

 ## Bastion

+N.B.
+You may not want to deploy the bastion for local development, if this is the case, then simply set the `bastion_enabled` variable to `false`, this will mean you don't have to create a key pair in the instructions below.

 For Dev and Test there is a bastion in place that can be used to connect to the RDS instance either through the CLI or from your chosen database client for Postgres.

 There are a few steps to get this sorted: